johnverz22/softeng2025-prelim-exam/README.md

-## Name: Elijah Garrence Dayao Dela Rosa / Github Username: ElijahDelaRosa
+## Name: Elijah Garrence Dayao Dela Rosa / @ElijahDelaRosa

 ### Dream
 I see myself becoming a software engineer, specifically developing a new tooling software for developing applications.